-Otorhinolaryngology-Head & Neck Surgery (ORL-HNS) encompasses the subspecialties of bronchoesophagology, facial plastic and reconstructive surgery, head and neck surgery, laryngology, maxillofacial trauma, otology and neuro-otology, pediatric ORL, and rhinology as well as a deep understanding of audiology and speech-language pathology.
-Our residency training program focuses on providing experienced in each of these disciplines in a variety of clinical settings.
-Over the course of the 5 year residency, trainees have opportunities for both formal and informal educational experiences.
+Otorhinolaryngology-Head & Neck Surgery (ORL-HNS) encompasses the subspecialties of bronchoesophagology, facial plastic and reconstructive surgery, head and neck surgery, laryngology, maxillofacial trauma, otology and neuro-otology, pediatric ORL, and rhinology as well as audiology and speech pathology.
+The McGovern Medical School Otolaryngology Residency Training Program provides experience in each of these disciplines in a variety of clinical settings.
+Over the course of the 5-year residency, trainees have opportunities for both formal and informal educational experiences.
 Residents’ responsibility for education and patient care increases in a graduated fashion commensurate with clinical skills demonstrated regularly and consistently.

-The Otolaryngology Residency program at McGovern Medical School, part of The University of Texas Health Science Center at Houston has two residents each year.
-The total duration of training is 5 years, including the internship year and 4 years of progressive training in otolaryngology-head and neck surgery.
+The Otolaryngology Residency program at McGovern Medical School, part of The University of Texas Health Science Center at Houston has increased to three (3) residents each year starting 1 July 2018.
 In accordance with the Accreditation Council for Graduate Medical Education guidelines, all trainees participate in scholarly activity on an annual basis, including 3 months of dedicated research time during which a significant project is implemented.
 Clinical rotations occur in a variety of settings including our state of the art outpatient office at Memorial Hermann Medical Plaza, local surgery centers and our major training hospitals:

 · Memorial Hermann Hospital – Texas Medical Center, a tertiary referral and level-1 trauma center